November 23, 2022

 At Hills Bank, we believe in supporting our local businesses throughout each year.
-But this year, shopping locally has never been more important.
-You can help your favorite businesses in these challenging times while keeping yourself safe with these tips:
+But in the past few years, shopping locally has never been more important.
+You can help your favorite businesses while keeping yourself safe with these tips:

 1. Visit a virtual storefront